DobroAlex/BorlandC-3.1-Paint/README.md

 *.BGI files are required to launch compiled files and will work as video-card drivers

-You can launch programms without *.CHR files but they are required to display fonts.
-Without those files programm will use default font same to Times New Roman.
+You can launch programs without *.CHR files but they are required to display fonts.
+Without those files program will use default font same to Times New Roman.